Having a good website is something many authors struggle with, which I understand, but the effect it can have on your book sales cannot be ignored.

-We’re always told we need a website, but there’s very little information beyond that.
-Sure we can build one ourselves, thanks to sites like Squarespace and others, but there’s a big difference between a website and a sales tool.
+I’m sure you’ve told you need a website, but there’s a big difference between a website and a book sales tool.

 There are subtle ways to build this into your website’s book marketing to sell more books, without screaming it from the rooftops.
 Let’s have a look: